François Ortalo-Magné

 François Ortalo-Magné is a UK-based European academic.
 He became the dean of the London Business School in August 2017, succeeding Andrew Likierman.
+In August 2024, he was succeeded by Sergei Guriev.

 Early life

 François Ortalo-Magné graduated from the École d'ingénieurs de Purpan, where he earned a master's degree in 1990.
 He went on to earn a PhD in Economics from the University of Minnesota in 1995.